Children, Cities, & Climate Action Lab

 Challenge

 Children and Young People: Many cities with severe climate change vulnerabilities also have the largest youth populations, who are among those worst affected by climate change and its drivers.
 Yet despite bearing the current and future brunt of the climate catastrophe, children and young people are often not equipped with the data, institutional support, and resources they need to advocate for their own futures, especially at the local level.
+Their perspectives are also frequently underrepresented in urban planning and climate decision-making, creating a gap between lived experience and the policies intended to address these challenges.

 A participant from CCC Action Lab in Nairobi shares his vision for a future city